raspberrypilearning/safeguarding-module/en/quiz1/question_6.md

 legend: Question 6 of 9
 ---

-Taking young people alone on car journeys
+Is taking young people alone on car journeys and example of 'Good practice' or 'Poor practice'?

 --- choices ---
 - ( ) Good practice